-To ensure that assets are valued in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom (CIPFA/LASAAC).
+To ensure that assets are valued in accordance with the Code of Practice on Local Council Accounting in the United Kingdom (CIPFA/LASAAC).

-Ensure appropriate accounting entries are made to remove the value of disposed assets from the Authority's records and to include the sale proceeds.
+Ensure appropriate accounting entries are made to remove the value of disposed assets from the Council's records and to include the sale proceeds.

-- a) Ensure that records and assets are properly maintained and securely held. - b) The corporate property function resides within the Organisational Change Portfolio, with property records maintained by Valuation and Estates Services in conjunction with Legal. - c) The Chief Officer Governance, in consultation with the Chief Officer for Organisational Change, shall maintain a register of: - All lands and properties owned by the Authority (with the exception of dwellings provided under the Housing Acts) in a form agreed with the Chief Finance Officer, recording the holding Committee, purpose for which held, location, extent, plan reference, purchase details, particulars of all interests, tenancies granted and rents receivable. - All lands and properties leased to the Authority in a form agreed with the Chief Finance Officer, recording the holding Committee, purpose for which held, location, extent, plan reference and lease rental payment details. - d) The Chief Officers (Planning and Environment and Organisational Change) will arrange for the valuation of assets for accounting purposes to meet requirements specified by the Chief Finance Officer and, in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom (CIPFA/LASAAC). - e) The Legal Services Manager shall have custody of all title deeds and will put in place secure arrangements for this. - f) The Chief Officer Community & Enterprise shall maintain a record of all dwellings provided under the Housing Acts in a form agreed with the Chief Finance Officer. - g) Chief Officers shall be responsible for maintaining proper security and confidentiality of all financial and related information in the Chief Officer's possession including complying with the requirements of the Authority's Information Security Policy, Data Protection Act, (General Data Protection Regulation - May 2018 GDPR)) the Computer Misuse Act and any subsequent legislation.
+- a) Ensure that records and assets are properly maintained and securely held. - b) The corporate property function resides within the Housing and Assets Portfolio, with property records maintained by Valuation and Estates Services in conjunction with Legal. - c) The Chief Officer (Governance), in consultation with the Chief Officer (Housing and Assets), shall maintain a register of: - All lands and properties owned by the Council (with the exception of dwellings provided under the Housing Acts) in a form agreed with the Chief Finance Officer, recording the holding Committee, purpose for which held, location, extent, plan reference, purchase details, particulars of all interests, tenancies granted and rents receivable. - All lands and properties leased to the Council in a form agreed with the Chief Finance Officer, recording the holding Committee, purpose for which held, location, extent, plan reference and lease rental payment details. - d) The Chief Officer (Housing & Assets) will arrange for the valuation of assets for accounting purposes to meet requirements specified by the Chief Finance Officer and, in accordance with the Code of Practice on Local Council Accounting in the United Kingdom (CIPFA/LASAAC). - e) The Legal Services Manager shall have custody of all title deeds and will put in place secure arrangements for this. - f) The Chief Officer (Housing and Assets) shall maintain a record of all dwellings provided under the Housing Acts in a form agreed with the Chief Finance Officer. - g) Chief Officers shall be responsible for maintaining proper security and confidentiality of all financial and related information in the Chief Officer's possession including complying with the requirements of the Council's Information Security Policy, General Data Protection Regulation (GDPR), the Computer Misuse Act and any subsequent legislation.